 During the year ended January 31, 2018, the Company received a total of \$35,000 from the former CFO of the Company, which was a loan made to the Company to finance its activities in order to continue its operations.
 The loan was due on demand, unsecured, had no maturity date and bore interest at a rate of 10% per annum.
-Interest accrued on the loan as at April 30, 2018 was \$1,055.
-During the three months ended April 30, 2018, the Company repaid the outstanding balance of the loan in full.
+During the year ended January 31, 2019, the Company repaid the outstanding balance of the loan in full.

 On March 13, 2018, the Company completed an equity rights offering and issued a total of 21,770,810 common shares raising total gross proceeds of \$1,088,541.
-In connection with the financing, the Company incurred \$20,404 in share issue costs.
+In connection with the financing, the Company incurred \$75,549 in share issue costs.
 In consideration for providing a standby commitment, certain individuals were granted, in aggregate, 2,500,000 warrants, each entitling the holder to subscribe for one common share at \$0.06 per share until March 13, 2021.